 Audiobooks offer an easier way to digest a book.
 We can listen to audio content at the gym or during our morning commute, which helps us maximize our time and provides an escape from our otherwise boring tasks.
 But with so many audiobook services to choose from, which one do you pick up?
 Audible is undoubtedly the most popular, but how do other Audible alternatives compare?
 In this article, we reviewed five audiobook apps, such as Apple Books, Audiobooks.com, Scribd, Kobo Books, and Audible.

 On top of that, we introduced to you other great apps, namely Permute and Speech Central.
 Use them if you want to turn any text into audio.
-Try Ausum and Curio if you wish to listen to news and stories carefully selected for you.
+Try Curio if you wish to listen to news and stories carefully selected for you.
 All these apps are available on Setapp, a platform that offers dozens of fantastic Mac, iPhone, iPad, and web tools to tackle any task.
 By signing up for a 7-day free trial, you can explore all of the Setapp apps mentioned in this article and many more.

 Now that you know how to choose the best app for audio books, may you find joy and inspiration in everything you listen to!